DePaul vs. Iowa State College Basketball Predictions & Picks - December 1

 - Computer Predicted Total: 140.8

-DePaul is 1-4-0 against the spread, while Iowa State's ATS record this season is 4-3-0.
-The Blue Demons have a 2-3-0 record hitting the over, while games involving the Cyclones have a record of 4-3-0 when it comes to hitting the over.
+DePaul has compiled a 1-4-0 record against the spread this season, while Iowa State is 4-3-0.
+The Blue Demons are 2-3-0 and the Cyclones are 4-3-0 in terms of hitting the over.

 Sportsbook Promo Codes